prodriguezsosa/conText/vignettes/quickstart.md

 This can also be useful if we wanted to explore *group differences* in the semantics of a given “topic” where we define a topic by a vector of keywords.
-Note, these “topical” embeddings are computed off of the collection of contexts around the set of pattern words provided.
+Note, these “topical” embeddings are from the collection of contexts around the set of pattern words provided.
 So, in the example below, the contexts around each of `"immigration"`, `"immigrant"` and `"immigration reform"` are treated as a single